 Today, webshops are EVERYWHERE.
 Never before has it been so easy to buy online.
 And now we don’t even have to THINK about WHAT we

-In any type of marketing- whether traditional or online, there is always the element of psychology.
+In any type of marketing- whether traditional or influencing, there is always the element of psychology.
 How do we tap into our targeted audience’s needs?
 What motivates our targeted audience?
 How can we motivate our targeted audience to buy OUR products?
 You know how it goes.
 In essence, none of these strategies are inherently bad.
 It is just when a company and or it’s paid influencers takes an EXCLUSIVE rather than INCLUSIVE stand that things can get ugly.

-This is problematic on many levels.
-But as business owners, we should understand that consumer feedback is extremely important.
-And while no business likes negative reviews (me included), it should be viewed as a tool for improvement.
-Considering, most people share feedback on the seller’s website (47%) and Facebook (31%), it is pretty easy for a brand to regulate this type of behavior (wpforms.com).
-Because when followers verbally attack others, it does not bode well for business.
+This is problematic and conflicts with personal business ethics on many levels.
+As business owners, we need to understand consumer feedback is extremely important.
+And while no business likes negative reviews, it should be viewed as a tool for improvement.
+The ability to sift out true constructive feedback from trolling and understand most people share feedback on the seller’s website (47%) and Facebook (31%),*** it is pretty easy for a brand to regulate this type of behavior from its followers.
+When followers verbally attack others, it does not bode well for business.
+Period.

 We now live in a society that is more connected than we have ever been and yet we are more emotionally disconnected than we have ever been.
 It’s an interesting study in psychology but I wonder how truly sustainable all of this really is?
 How long can Joe or Jill keep up with the demands of not only the companies with whom they are on the promotional payroll but also the ever increasing demands of their followers?
 Social media is a monster that must be continually fed.
 It promotes consumerism in a way we have never seen before.
 It converts humanity into commodity.
 In academia, the old adage is if you don’t publish, you die.
 In social media marketing, if you don’t promote, you don’t get paid.